 What are the different types of latex?

 Latex has two main distinguishing categories.
 The first is what materials are used to make it, and the second is how the latex foam material is made.
 100% natural latex refers to beds that do not utilize and synthetics, and while blended and synthetic material utilizes chemically-created latex.
 Both natural and synthetic latex liquid can be made into mattresses using either the Dunlop or Talalay method.
 The Dunlop method is the traditional method, which is more widespread and also less expensive to produce.
 The Talalay process adds a few ingredients and steps, making it more expensive.
 With modern manufacturing, both processes can yield consistent, durable foams in a variety of firmnesses.
 Currently, the only certified organic latex foam is made in the Dunlop process, though natural latex is available in both.

 Below, you will find a chart grading the features of memory foam and latex for quick comparison (A is highest).

 |Ease of Movement||C||B|

 Now, let’s take a closer look at each aspect and see why each mattress receives

 - Satisfaction.
 These are the two best mattress types on the market in terms of ratings, and while latex outperforms memory foam in some surveys, they both tend to score in the low 80’s which is nearly 20 points higher than innerspring beds.

 - Pressure Relief.
 Both mattresses excel at preventing pressure points.

 - Pain Relief.
-Both excel at relieving back and body pain.
+Both memory foam and latex excel at relieving back and body pain.